 In the country, overhead construction is employed, as it is comparitively inexpensive as compared with the underground distributing systems employed in large cities.
 The overhead system, however, possesses a number of disadvantages, the damage from storms, and the objectional appearance being among the most important.

-From the porcelain or composition tubes through the walls of the power station, Fig. 7, the wircs pass to the insulators on the cross arms of the poles.
+From the porcelain or composition tubes through the walls of the power station, Fig. 7, the wires pass to the insulators on the cross arms of the poles.
 If the current is direct current and of a suitable voltage for power and lighting purposes, the leads to the various buildings are taken off the nearest wires, these leads passing through porcelain tubes or iron pipes and into the house.
 The leads are then connected to a fuse block, which usually consists of a porcelain base with suitable screw parts mounted on same, fig. 8.
-Into these screw parts are placed porcelain plugs which have a metal screw portion to fit the thread of the parts in the porcelain base.
-Each plug contains a fine wire which connects the screw portion with a contact buttom on the bottom, the wire being protected by a mica window: The porcelain base is known as a fuse cut-out, and the plugs as fuse-plugs.
+Into these screw parts are placed porcelain base.
+Each plug contains a fine wire which connects the screw portion with a contact button on the bottom, the wire being protected by a mica window.
+The porcelain base known as a fuse cut-out, and the plugs as fuse-plugs.

 The purpose of the fuse wire is to protect the circuit beyond the fuse block from heavy accidental currents.
 Fuse wire is composed of an alloy, of tin, lead and other metals, which melts at a low temperature.
 Fuses and fuse wire are rated at the current which will cause the wire to melt.
 On plug fuses the number of amperes is stampd on the bottom contact button, or on the rim, while in fuse wire, the rated ampere capacity is marked on the containing spool.
 Another type of fuse usually employed for power purposes is the cartridge fuse.
-This consists of a fibre tube, with metal parts for the connections at both ends and containing fuse wire which connects both metal parts within the tube and is surrounded by asbestos powder which quickly extin-guishes the arc formed and protects the fibre tube from being blown to pieces.
-In the plug fuses the mica window permits an examination of the fuse wire, so as to de-termine whether it has been melted or "blown out," while in cartridge fuses the label contains a device to indicate when the fuse has been melted.
-Fuses should be used in all instances where apparatus is operated on 10 volts or more, or on storage batteries to protect the apparatus and wiring against sudden heavy currents which might cause
+This consists of a fibre tube, with metal parts for the connections at both ends and containing fuse wire which connects both metal parts within the tube and is surrounded by asbestos powder which quickly extinguishes the arc formed and protects the fibre tube from being blown to pieces.
+In the plug fuses the mica window permits an examination of the fuse wire, so as to determine whether it has been melted or "blown out," while in cartridge fuses the label contains a device to indicate when the fuse has been melted.
+Fuses should be used in all instances where apparatus is operated on 10 volts or more, or on storage batteries to protect the apparatus and wiring against sudden heavy currents which might cause damage.